-- You and the Pediatric Care Manager, as a team, evaluate the nurses who care for your child.
+- You and the Care Manager or Care Coordinator, as a team, evaluate the nurses who care for your child.

 - You have the opportunity to meet with nurses before they care for your child.
 No nurse will be assigned to care for your child without your approval.

 - When the Care Manager visits your home it will be at a time convenient for you, to discuss your child’s care, any concerns you may have, help you to access other providers, services and resources and to offer support.

 - There will also be a plan in the event of emergencies such as power outage or a significant change in your child’s physical condition.

 - The nursing team members and Care Manager will be present at school IEPs and IFSPs, according to your wishes.

 - You may ask for a nursing team conference at any time to discuss your child’s care.